Moqueca

 4 garlic cloves

-1 yellow onion, chopped
+1 small yellow onion, chopped

 2 bell peppers (any color) sliced

-1 lb fresh tomatoes
+1 lb fresh tomatoes, cut in 1-inch wedges

 1 can full-fat coconut milk